PS5 restock update today: Check inventory on Twitter, Target, Best Buy and more

-Finding PS5 restock remains an arduous task.
-Although there were a healthy amount of PS5 restock events last week, both the standard PS5 and the PS5 Digital Edition sell out in minutes whenever PS5 inventory is replenished.
+Locating a promising PS5 restock requires luck, speed, and patience.
+Although restocks of Sony's new games console have picked up this month, both the standard PS5 and the PS5 Digital Edition sell out in minutes whenever PS5 inventory is replenished.

 So we're here to help you find where to buy a PS5, including how to track PS5 restocks on Twitter.
-Make sure to bookmark this page and check back often for the latest updates on all things PS5 as we track PS5 restocks in real time.
+Make sure to bookmark this page and check back often for the latest updates on all things PS5 as we track restocks in real-time.

 Where to buy PS5: Check PS5 restock right now

-As of March 7 at 7:18 a.m.
-ET, there is no PS5 restock available at any major retailer.
-Best Buy had stock on Friday, but has sold out.
+As of March 11 at 9:30 am ET, there is no PS5 restock available.
+Target had PS5 restock available in store this morning, but it has sold out.

-Fortunately, a regular PS5 stock tipster claims that millions more consoles will arrive each month through April.
+Fortunately, a regular PS5 restock tipster claims that millions more consoles will arrive through April.
 It's our hope that these new PS5 restocks will help gamers avoid overpriced PS5 consoles from third parties.
 In the meantime, you can use the links below to check where to buy the PS5.

 - Walmart: PS5 | PS5 Digital Edition (last restock March 4)